abhishek8094/kreditmind_Task/README.md

 # kreditmind_Task
  <h2> Introduction </h2>
  <p> Today I have completed my task who was provided by Kreditmind Which It has user interface like provided by assignment .I have used the tech stack HTML5, Tailwind CSS , Javascript and ReactJs .I have completed better UI .
-In this project I have learned about so many features.
+In this project I have learned about some features.
 So </p>

  <h3>Features includes 🚀</h3>
   <ul>